 Law school costs money.
 Quite a bit, in fact.
 Even if you attend an affordable law school, you can still expect to pay five figure sums for tuition and that’s not including living expenses or expenses associated with studying for and taking the bar exam.

 When people think of the length of law school, they often forget about how long you’ll be carrying the financial burden of years of study during the time you are practicing law.
 The average annual tuition for private law schools is around $49,000.
 Keep in mind, that is a per-year amount.
-The total cost for three years in one of the best law schools could top $150,000.
+The total cost for three years in one of the best law schools could top $150,000 (and you absolutely do not want to be maxing out your loans).
 Let’s not forget about the possibilities of out-of-state tuition as well.
 Law school applicants will either need financial aid or a scholarship in most cases, in addition to some saved money.
 These scenarios can tack on more time before one can apply to enter law school.

 One way for law school students to score more money or possibly get into law school for free is to do particularly well on the LSAT.
 Many schools reserve special funding for particularly brilliant students.
 Some schools also offer tuition discounts to applicants who have great academic credentials before entering law school, usually through a pre-law degree.
 The other method for figuring out the cost of law school is to think about applying to law schools that are slightly below the U.S. News & World Report school rankings where you would have otherwise qualified.
 In other words, you may want to consider attending a slightly lower ranked school in exchange for a significant scholarship.
 I say that you may want to consider because law firms are notorious for using the school ranking system for recruitment purposes, so if you want a shot at a Biglaw firm you may need to attend the best ranked school possible.